Reliable Care Right

 Other Options for Making Dental Emergencies Affordable

 If you are concerned that your dental insurance company will not cover the entire cost of your emergency treatment, do not worry.
-Our team at Bluebonnet Dental of Houston is here to help you navigate the process to make it seamless and stress-free.
+Our team at Bluebonnet Dental is here to help you navigate the process to make it seamless and stress-free.
 You’ll be pleased to learn that we work closely with CareCredit, which is a third-party financing company that offers low and no interest payment plans for individuals on a budget.
 By breaking up the cost of your treatment, you can better plan for your care.

 The team at Bluebonnet Dental is ready to provide you with immediate assistance should you face a dental emergency.
 From helping you understand the cost of your treatment to finding ways to maximize your benefits, you can count on us to be by your side.
 If you have questions or concerns, we invite you to contact us today.